 Proof.
-The proof is to show that SQUARE-COVER is equivalent to the BOX-COVER problem which was shown to be NP-Complete by Fowler et al. [8].
+To prove the theorem, we demonstrate that SQUARE-COVER is reducible to the BOX-COVER problem which was shown to be NP-Complete by Fowler et al. [11].
 BOX-COVER is defined as follows: There is a set of N points on the plane such that each point has unique integer coordinates.
 A closed box (rigid but relocatable) is set to be a square with side 2 and is axis-aligned.
 The problem is to decide whether a set of $k \ge 1$ identical axis-aligned closed boxes are enough to completely cover all N points.
-Fowler et al.
+Fowler et al. provided a polynomial-time reduction of 3-SAT to BOX-COVER such that k boxes will suffice if and only if the 3-SAT formula is satisfiable.
+In this setting, SQUARE-COVER reduces to BOX-COVER for $\ell = 2$.
+Therefore, the NP-Completeness of BOX-COVER extends to SQUARE-COVER.